void

 © Tomasz Nowakowski

-Kulaszne is described by the author during the train trip from the Łupków Pass to Sanok.
-He writes that a Red Cross train has been attacked and derailed and cook Jurajda asks if things have gone so far that it is allowed to shoot at a Red Cross train. Švejk philosophically retorts that there are many things that are not allowed that still can be done.
+Kulaszne is described by the author during the train journey from the Łupków Pass to Sanok.
+He writes that a Red Cross train has been attacked and derailed, and cook Jurajda asks if things have gone so far that it is permitted to shoot at a Red Cross train. Švejk philosophically retorts that there are many things that are not permitted but can still be done.

 Background

-Kulaszne is a village in Komańcza community in the Podkarpackie region of Poland, on the railway line between the Łupkow-passet and Sanok.
-The railway station is Szczawne-Kulaszne.
+Kulaszne is a village in the Komańcza community in the Podkarpackie (Subcarpathian) region of Poland, on the railway line between the Łupków Pass and Sanok.
+The railway station is called Szczawne-Kulaszne.

 The village was occupied by the Russian army from November 1914 to 8 May 1915.
-At the time it was populated predominantly by Ukrainians with Greek Catholic faith.
-These were expelled after World War II but again (2010) the village has a Greek Catholic church.
+At the time, it was populated predominantly by Ukrainians of the Greek Catholic faith.
+These were expelled after World War II, but as of 2010 the village again has a Greek Catholic church.

 Quote(s) from the novel